-3. The Standards Officer shall record the date of receipt of every valid complaint; shall issue an acknowledgement of receipt to the complainer within 5 working days with a copy of the complaints procedure.
-The Standards Officer shall advise the Complainer that the full details of his/her complaint will be sent to the member.
-The Standards Officer may seek clarification from the complainer in relation to any aspect of the complaint.
+3. The Head of Governance, Strategy and Performance (and Monitoring Officer) shall record the date of receipt of every valid complaint; shall issue an acknowledgement of receipt to the complainer within 5 working days with a copy of the complaints procedure.
+The Head of Governance, Strategy and Performance (and Monitoring Officer) shall advise the Complainer that the full details of his/her complaint will be sent to the Councillor.
+The Head of Governance, Strategy and Performance (and Monitoring Officer) may seek clarification from the complainer in relation to any aspect of the complaint.

 This should be provided by the complainer within no more than 5 working days.
 The date of receipt of such clarification shall then be deemed to be the date of receipt of the complaint.

-Intimation of the Complaint to the Member
+Intimation of the Complaint to the Councillor

-- 4. Within 5 working days of the date of receipt of the complaint, the Standards Officer shall intimate the complaint to the member who shall be informed of the following: - (a) Identity of the complainer; - (b) The exact nature of the complaint; - (c) The provisions of the Code of Conduct which he/she is alleged to have contravened.
+- 4. Within 5 working days of the date of receipt of the complaint, the Head of Governance, Strategy and Performance (and Monitoring Officer) shall intimate the complaint to the Councillor.
+The Councillor shall be informed of the following: - (a) Identity of the complainer; - (b) The exact nature of the complaint; - (c) The provisions of the Code of Conduct which he/she is alleged to have contravened.

-The member shall be sent a copy of the complaints procedure.
+The Councillor shall be sent a copy of the complaints procedure.

-- 5. Before processing the complaint the Standards Officer requires to be satisfied that the Preliminary Stage has been exhausted and/or was not appropriate. - 6.
-The Standards Officer may arrange for such investigation(s) to be carried out as he/she considers appropriate, in order to clarify or resolve the complaint.
-This will include taking a statement from the member detailing their response to the complaint.
-That statement, once approved by the member, will be issued to the Complainer. - 7.
-In the event that the Standards Officer determines that the complaint is without any merit, he/she will advise the parties accordingly and give his/her reasoning, making specific reference to the right of the Complainer to refer the matter on to the Commissioner for Ethical Standards in Public Life in Scotland.
+- 5. Before processing the complaint the Head of Governance, Strategy and Performance (and Monitoring Office) requires to be satisfied that the Preliminary Stage has been exhausted and/or was not appropriate. - 6.
+The Head of Governance, Strategy and Performance (and Monitoring Officer) may arrange for such investigation(s) to be carried out as he/she considers appropriate, in order to clarify or resolve the complaint.
+This will include taking a statement from the Councillor detailing their response to the complaint.
+That statement, once approved by the Councillor, will be issued to the Complainer. - 7.
+In the event that the Head of Governance, Strategy and Performance (and Monitoring Officer) determines that the complaint is without any merit, he/she will advise the parties accordingly and give his/her reasoning, making specific reference to the right of the Complainer to refer the matter on to the Commissioner for Ethical Standards in Public Life in Scotland.
 A local decision that a complaint is without any merit will be issued within no more than 15 working days after the date of receipt of the complaint (or as soon as possible thereafter).